HikwaMehluli/image-compressor/README.md

 -   **Dark/Light Mode**: Includes a sleek, user-friendly interface with a dark and light mode theme.
 -   **Bulk Operations**: Process multiple files at once, with options to download all or clear the queue.
 -   **Google Analytics**: PWA installation events are tracked using Google Analytics.
+-   **Faster Font Loading:** Switched from loading fonts from Google's servers to hosting them directly within the application.
+This change eliminates a network request and makes the initial page load faster.

 ## Tech Stack